michalasobczak/synopticly/README.md

 ## Further reading
 - https://hub.docker.com/r/michalasobczak/synopticly

-## Notice
+## NOTICE
 Please bear in mind that currently this software is not production ready yet.
-Once it will be it will be clearly mentioned here.
-I will provide compatible/optimzed builds there on GitHub.
+It will be clearly mentioned here.
+I will provide compatible/optimized builds there on GitHub.

-## Disclaimer
+## DISCLAIMER
 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.